Introduction

 $ rustup default myrust

-Now you can name my-toolchain
+Now you can name my-toolchain as any other rustup toolchain.
+Create a

-toolchain for each of your rust-lang/rust
+rustup toolchain for each of your rust-lang/rust workspaces and test them

-easily with rustup run my-toolchain rustc
+easily with rustup run my-toolchain rustc.

-tree does not include Cargo, when cargo
+Because the rust-lang/rust tree does not include Cargo, when cargo is

-invoked for a custom toolchain and it is not available, rustup
+invoked for a custom toolchain and it is not available, rustup will attempt

-from one of the release channels, preferring 'nightly', then
+to use cargo from one of the release channels, preferring 'nightly', then

 'beta' or 'stable'.